argo-marketplace/ARGO-API/README.md

 Now we have an endpoint with us to invoke our Lamba, make sure to add parameter to the endpoint
   - *for example: endpointURL?number1=10&number2=7*
   - *Now you just hit the endoint generated with input parameter added in browser to check*

+ 4. Testing of the lambda and API Gateway it done.

+ Procedure for Creating **Usage Plan , API Key and Linking to API Gateway**

+ - We need to create a Usage Plan
+- Under Usage Plan we need all _API_ and _generated API keys_
+for example let says we have customer1
+    - we create a usage plan **UsagePlanForCustomer1**
+    - we generate API Key for customer1, (we can generate multiple key if the customer1 has lot user using it).
+    - Last we need to add all API and Keys to the Usage Plan.

+ Note : _After the changes we need to re-deploy the API in Gateway for any change to take place_.